 Step 1.
 Take Care of Yourself First

-Protect yourself from stress, fatigue and health hazards.
+If you are ill or injured, get prompt medical attention.
+Protect yourself from stress, fatigue and flood specific hazards.
 If you need food, clothing, shelter or referral to health care and social services call 2-1-1.
 To determine if you are eligible for federal government assistance visit DisasterAssistance.gov.
 To contact specific agencies:

 - City of Los Angeles agencies: 3-1-1 or (213) 473-3231